GerbilSoft/rom-properties/README.md

 ###### no vibes, no bevis

-## v2.8
+## v2.9

 ![rom-properties (rpcli) showing graphics in KDE Konsole using the Kitty protocol.](doc/img/rp-v2.8-konsole-rpcli-kitty.png)

-Major additions in v2.8 include:
+Major additions in v2.9 include:

+* Game Maker Studio data.win parser.
+(Contributed by @InvoxiPlayGames)

-* PlayStation TIM textures.
+* PlayStation PARAM.SFO parser.
+(Contributed by @InvoxiPlayGames)

-* S98 audio files.

-* rpcli supports displaying icons and banners using the Sixel and/or Kitty protocols when using a terminal that supports it.

-* Improvements for Wii U firmware files, amiibo, and Lua bytecode.

-* Numerous improvements for Windows icon handling, including a fix for NT 3.x EXEs that have two 16-color icons, one of which is actually an 8-color icon.

-* Added more ARM NEON optimizations, including linear RGB decoding and Super Magic Drive decoding.

-* Windows-specific changes:
-  * Fix fallback icons for files where the registered DefaultIcon has double-quotes, e.g. PowerShell .ps1 scripts.
-  * GNU gettext is now built as part of rom-properties, which simplifies upgrades.
+* rpcli now has a `-P` option to list CPU features detected on the current system.
+Currently supports x86 and ARM.

+* On Windows, the icon and banner on the ROM Properties tab can now be dragged and dropped into a folder window to extract it in PNG format.

+* Added Georgian translations from temuri.doghonadze .

+* EXE: Games for Windows Live and XNA executables now show an Xbox 360-style XDBF tab for Achievements.

+* KDE Frameworks 6: The system-wide file size unit dialect setting is now used instead of assuming IEC-style (KiB, MiB).

 * Lots and lots of tiny bug fixes and improvements.